nyeholt/waratah/README.md

-# Theme support module for NSW DPC Silverstripe websites
+# NSW Design System integration for Silverstripe websites

-This module provides basic theme support and generic workarounds for Silverstripe 4 websites.
+This module provides integration for Silverstripe 4 websites with the [NSW Design System](https://github.com/digitalnsw/nsw-design-system).

+## Features

++ Supporting Elemental elements
++ A variety of build options for the frontend
++ Common Silverstripe extensions for use in NSWDPC websites
++ Composer script handling for update/install events linked to frontend build

-## Requirements
+## Installation

 The recommended way of installing this module is via [composer](https://getcomposer.org/download/)

-## Installation

 ```
 composer require nswdpc/silverstripe-nsw-design-system
 ```